AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 ![[Pasted image 20250305111404.png]]

-Similarly, from this triangle we can see that the direction's y component equals $\sin(pitch)$ so let's fill that in
+Similarly, from this triangle we can see that the direction's y component equals $\sin(pitch)$ so let's fill that in.

 `direction.y = sin(glm::radians(pitch));`

-However from the pitch triangle we can also see the xz sides are influenced by cos so we need to make sure this is also part of the direction vector.
+However, from the pitch triangle we can also see the `xz` sides are influenced by $\cos(pitch)$

 With this included, we get the final direction vector as translated from yaw and pitch euler angles.